bnoi/scikit-tracker/README.md

-# `scikit-tracker` - Objects detection and robust tracking for cell biology
+# Objects detection and robust tracking for cell biology

-bla bla bla bla blab
+`scikit-tracker` is a bla bla bla bla.

 ## Documentation